Isotuning With Applications To Scale-Free Online Learning: GENERAL THEORY

 \subsection{Example: AOGD Revisited}

-\citet{bartlett2007adaptive} propose an adaptive online gradient descent algorithm that automatically and sequentially adapts to the strong convexity of the loss functions, by using a balancing idea similar to that of isotuning to design a specific additional regularizer.
-For comparison, we recall their bound in \cref{apdx:aogd}.
-We show how isotuning can recover their adaptive result while leading to simplified analysis, bound and algorithm, hence just by tuning the learning rate of online gradient descent and without an additional regularizer.
+As mentioned earlier, our isotuning tools are inspired by the analysis of \citet{bartlett2007adaptive}, who propose an adaptive online gradient descent algorithm that automatically and sequentially adapts to the strong convexity of the loss functions, by introducing an additional regularizer.
+We show how to use our generic isotuning tools to recover this adaptive result, while leading to a simplified analysis and a slightly better and simpler bound, by tuning only the learning rate of online gradient descent without needing an additional regularizer.
+See \cref{apdx:aogd} for additional information.

 Assume that for all $t\in[T], \loss_t$ is $\alpha_t$-strongly convex, that is, for all $(x, y) \in\ptxset^2$, $\loss_t(y) \geq \loss_t(x) + \innerprod{y -x, \nabla\loss_t(x)} + \frac{\alpha_t}{2}\|y-x\|_2^2$, We write $\nabla_t \equiv \nabla \loss_t(\ptx_t)$.
 Define $\alpha_{1:t} = \sum_{s\in[t]} \alpha_t$, and $r_t = \loss_t(\ptx_t) - \loss_t(\ptx^*)$.
 We use the standard online gradient descent update with projection onto $\ptxset$: $\ptx_{t+1} = \proj{\ptxset}{\ptx_t - \rate_t \nabla_t}$.